Gupta-Aryaman/blog/aryamanblog/content/blog/replication-and-sharding-in-mongo.md

         ![](/images/replication-and-sharding-in-mongo/image27.png)

-16. Now doing `sh.status()` we can see that for our collection “peaksDB.peaks” has a shardKey of ‘name’ and is present on shard ‘c’ -
+16. Now doing `sh.status()` we can see that for our collection "peaksDB.peaks" has a shardKey of 'name' and is present on shard 'c' -

     ![](/images/replication-and-sharding-in-mongo/image28.png)